chetan7045/TinDog-BS-Project/README.md

 # TinDog-BS-Project
-We are going ahead with Bootstrap and with Angela from Udemy creating our Tindog project with basically is a tinder web-app for dogs
+We are going ahead with Bootstrap and with Angela from Udemy creating our Tindog project which basically is a Tinder web app for dogs

-This project consist of following sections.
+This project consists of the following sections.
 1) Index
 2) Core values
 3) Testimonials